Denver · Highland · Jefferson Park

 The information contained on this page is proprietary and strictly confidential.
 It is intended to be reviewed only by the party receiving it from BLURIVER Real Estate and should not be made available to any other person or entity without the prior written consent of BLURIVER Real Estate.

 This presentation has been prepared to provide summary, unverified financial and physical information to prospective purchasers, and to establish only a preliminary level of interest in the subject property.
 The information contained herein is not a substitute for a thorough due diligence investigation.
-BLURIVER Real Estate has not made any investigation, and makes no warranty or representation with respect to the income or expenses for the subject property, the future projected financial performance of the property, the size and square footage of the property and improvements, the presence or absence of contaminating substances, PCBs or asbestos, the compliance with local, state and federal regulations, or the physical condition of the improvements thereon.
+BLURIVER Real Estate has not made any investigation, and makes no warranty or representation with respect to the income or expenses for the subject property, the future projected financial performance of the property, the size and square footage of the property and improvements, or the physical condition of the improvements thereon.

-The information contained herein has been obtained from sources we believe reliable; however, BLURIVER Real Estate has not verified, and will not verify, any of the information contained herein, nor has BLURIVER Real Estate conducted any investigation regarding these matters and makes no warranty or representation whatsoever regarding the accuracy or completeness of the information provided.
+The information contained herein has been obtained from sources we believe reliable; however, BLURIVER Real Estate has not verified, and will not verify, any of the information contained herein.
 All potential buyers must take appropriate measures to verify all of the information set forth herein.
 Prospective buyers shall be responsible for their costs and expenses of investigating the subject property.

 The conceptual rendering shown at the top of this page and other illustrative imagery are provided for marketing and illustrative purposes only.
 They are not an approved development plan and do not represent a final design, massing, height, or program.
 Any future development is subject to design, entitlement, financing, market, and regulatory conditions.